 With so many teachers now using Zoom as their platform of choice for their online lessons, we thought some tips and tricks would come in handy.
+According to experts at cheapwritingservice.com, most teachers feel quite frustrated at the beginning as they try to navigate the complex world of online learning and Zoom teaching.
 So, we gathered the most practical advice available for beginner and intermediate users in one post.

 Getting started with Zoom [checklist]